Chandan12-12/resume_builder/README.md

 # resume_builder
+skills used :
-HTLM, CSS, JS, PHP+PHYMYADMIN+MYSQL,BOOTSTRAP <br> in this specific repository you will see how to create :<br> homepage<br>lregistrationpage<br>loginpage<br>welcomepage<br><br> here how to store information of user on mysql is also mentioned and to access them to verify individuals.
+HTLM, CSS, JS, PHP+PHYMYADMIN+MYSQL,BOOTSTRAP(only for homepage.php) <br> in this specific repository you will see how to create :<br> homepage<br>lregistrationpage<br>loginpage<br>welcomepage<br><br> here how to store information of user on mysql is also mentioned and to access them to verify individuals.